 (2) The revenue to be derived from any such licence, permit, or other authority shall, if the Governor so directs, be apportioned between the body having the management and control of the park or reserve and the Department.

-(3) In subsection (1) “designated park or reserve” means a park or reserve to which the Governor may, by notice in the Gazette, apply this section.
+(3) In subsection (1) designated park or reserve means a park or reserve to which the Governor may, by notice in the Gazette, apply this section.

 [Section 138 amended by No. 28 of 2006 s.
 209.]